 1. Not listening to music

-For some men, failure to dance to the music is because they do not know how to listen to tango music.
+Some men do not dance to music because they do not know how to listen to tango music.
 (See The Characteristics of Classic Tango.)
-For others, it is because they are so focused on leading the steps that they cannot hear the music.
+Others because they are so focused on doing the steps that they cannot hear the music.
 The former is a problem of musicality.
 The latter is that of attention allocation.
-Dancing tango requires the ability to allot attention to many elements simultaneously, including embrace, connection, posture, movement, partner, coordination, relaxation, decoration and music, etc. Among these listening to the music must be the priority, because dancing tango is dancing the music, not the steps.
+Dancing tango requires the ability to allot attention to many elements simultaneously, including embrace, connection, posture, step, partner, coordination, relaxation, decoration and music, etc. Among these tasks listening to music must be the priority, because dancing tango is dancing the music, not the steps.
 The latter is but an expression of the former.
-In leading, the man must first pay attention to the music.
+In leading, the man must first pay attention to music.
 He must not only think of the steps that he is leading and forget about the music.

 2. The steps are too difficult